siya-pathak/siya-pathak.github.io/content/en/projects/project-5.md

 description: "The one place to read and write technical blogs and articles."
 featured_image: "/images/i-IGDTUW.PNG"
 tags: ["HTML", "CSS", "JavaScript", "React", "MongoDB", "Express", "Nodejs"]
-title: "Hackathon Team Project: i-IGDTUW"
+title: "Hackathon Team Project: i-IGDTUW (2nd Runner Up)"
 ---
 This was built as part of a hackathon by a team of 4.